 - Nerissa in the animated series and comic W.I.T.C.H., who betrayed her teammates and later attempted to conquer the universe, claiming to seek an end to all war and conflict.

-- Fire Lord Sozin wanted to "share the Fire Nation's prosperity with the rest of the world."
+- Avatar: The Last Airbender: Fire Lord Sozin wanted to "share the Fire Nation's prosperity with the rest of the world."
 This ended up involving the betrayal of his best friend, the invasion and colonization of the Earth Kingdom, the (near-)complete genocide of the Air Nomads, and raids against the Water Tribes.
 (In his deathbed, Sozin regret what he's done.)
 This "Great March of Civilization" remains the Fire Nation's propaganda, but Sozin's grandson Ozai just wants to rule the world even if it's nothing but ashes.

-- In The Legend of Korra, Amon envisions a completely equal world, one without benders, brought about by forcibly purging benders of their 'impurity'.
+- In Book 1, Amon envisions a completely equal world, one without benders, brought about by forcibly purging benders of their 'impurity'.
 Naturally, in order to ensure maximum fair-mindedness this new world order will be governed by the Equalists, an organization which Amon leads.
 It turns out that Amon is himself a very powerful waterbender...and still genuinely believes that bending needs to be eliminated from the world.